SEPTIFIX – The #1 Septic Tank Treatment in US

 Preventing Ovarian Remnant Syndrome

 ORS is largely a surgical complication, so the most important way to prevent it is to ensure that the initial spaying procedure is done by an experienced and skilled veterinarian.
-While it’s a rare occurrence, discussing the risks with your vet before surgery and ensuring a thorough spay procedure can help reduce the likelihood of ORS.
+While it’s a rare occurrence, discussing the risks with your Vet before surgery and ensuring a thorough spay procedure can help reduce the likelihood of ORS.

 Conclusion